dennistreysa/ImageTools/README.md

 ## Splitting

-### Splitting an image into it's components
+### Splitting an image into its components

-If you want to split an image into it's components, e.g. splitting a RGB-image into the red, green and blue component, call the `SplitComponents` method:
+If you want to split an image into its components, e.g. splitting a RGB-image into the red, green and blue component, call the `SplitComponents` method:

 ```python
 from imagetools import ImageTools